 Is 500 bucks enough for high-quality riflescope?
 Considering that some rifle scopes cost upwards of $2000, $500 looks like a very small amount to spend on a rifle scope.
 But do you really need a 2000 dollar Swarovski to be a good hunter?

 Truth is even with $500 you can find a great quality optic.
 More importantly, rifles scopes priced under $500 are more practical for hunting than their high-end 2000 dollar counterparts.
 So which is the best rifle scope under 500?

-There are quite a number of rifle scopes that can stake a claim to being the best hunting rifle scope under 500.
+There are quite a number of rifle scopes that can stake a claim to being the best.
 To make things easier for you, I have narrowed down the list to eight.
 I have handpicked these eight because of their performance and the extra perks some offer.

 Review Of The Best Rifle Scope Under 500

 Vortex Strike Eagle 1-8x24 SFP : Best Hunting Scope Under 500

 The Vortex Optics Strike Eagle 1-8x24 Second Focal Plane Riflescope has to be one of the best all-round rifle scopes on the market.
 Its magnification is suited to a wide range of activities and engagements.

 Speaking of magnification, I am a big fan of the magnification range on this scope.
 It starts from 1x all the way to 8x.
 On max magnification level, it is possible to hit distant targets without the field of view being narrowed.

 Given it's a second focal plane scope, it remains the same regardless of the magnification power.
 Another thing I like about the scope is its illuminated reticle.
 It is etched on the glass of the scope's fully multi-coated lenses.